1. What's the

 search is £36.34 + VAT.

-Both can be paid for online by credit card
+These can be paid for online by credit

 All searches require pre-payment.